giovannibaratta/vmware-tanzu-training/README.md

 ├── falco # Contains manifests to deploy Falco in Kubernetes ├── home-lab # Ignore this folder
-├── jenkins # Contains the instructions and manifests to deploy Jenkins in Kubernetes ├── manifests # Contains various manifests to install applications in Kubernetes ├── scripts # Contains various scripts
+├── jenkins # Contains the instructions and manifests to deploy Jenkins in Kubernetes ├── kubernetes # Contains source code and resource related to Kubernetes ├── manifests # Contains various manifests to install applications in Kubernetes ├── scripts # Contains various scripts
 └── terraform # Contains Terraform code to deploy various components in vSphere, Vault and Kuber...